InfoStudioo/admin-panel-backend/README.md

 JSON Handling: Utilizes body-parser middleware for parsing JSON request bodies.​

-Installation
+## 📦 Installation
-Clone the Repository:
+# 1. Clone the Repository:

-bash
-Copy
-Edit
 git clone https://github.com/InfoStudioo/admin-panel-backend.git
 cd admin-panel-backend

-Install Dependencies:
+# Install Dependencies:

-bash
-Copy
-Edit
 npm install

-Configure Environment Variables: Create a .env file in the root directory and add the following variables:
+# 3. Configure Environment Variables: Create a .env file in the root directory and add the following variables:

-env
-Copy
-Edit
 PORT=5000
 DB_HOST=your_database_host
 DB_USER=your_database_user
 DB_PASSWORD=your_database_password
 DB_NAME=your_database_name

-Run the Server:
+# 4. Run the Server:

-bash
-Copy
-Edit
 npm start

 The server will start on the port specified in the .env file (default is 5000).

-API Endpoints
+## API Endpoints

 User Routes: /api/users

 Transaction Routes: /api/transactions